GLOBAL MARKETS-Asia stocks slide amid China woes, Japan catches up on chip sell-off

 Benchmark U.S. Treasury yields hovered near 16-year peaks and the dollar held close to six-month highs as traders braced for a Federal Reserve rate decision on Wednesday, in a week that also sees policy decisions from the Bank of Japan and Bank of England, among others.

-Crude oil continued its rally amid tighter supply, stoking worries about stagflation.
+Crude oil continued its rally amid tightening supply, stoking worries about stagflation.

 MSCI's broadest index of Asia-Pacific shares .MIAP00000PUS slipped 0.3%.